Zuni Cafe’s Fried Eggs In Bread Crumbs

 — German nursery rhyme

-Just a little jingle I thought you all might like.
-I found it in the book I’m reading: My Fine Feathered Friend by William Grimes.
+I found this in the book I’m reading: My Fine Feathered Friend by William Grimes.
+Cute, right?

 These eggs are so yummy.
 Just after the eggs finish cooking, they get sprinkled with a little vinegar — don’t omit this step — which adds the perfect amount of bite.
 Even I refrain from dousing these eggs with Tabasco.
 It would ruin them.

-For you locals, pictured below are Don’s eggs, Blue Heron Farm’s arugula, and Eli’s Ranch oranges, all of which can be found at the Sunday San Clemente farmers’ market.
+For you San Clemente locals, pictured below are Don’s eggs, Blue Heron Farm’s arugula, and Eli’s Ranch oranges, all of which can be found at the Sunday San Clemente farmers’ market.

 The pan.
 The Zuni cookbook recommends using a 6- to 8- inch French steel omelet pan.
 I’ve used my 9.5-inch carbon steel crepe pan that I bought at Fante’s in Philadelphia.
 A nonstick pan will work just as well.